Andonome/stories/effect_summaries.md

 ## Bizzare

 Life gains unnatural properties.
+Each level of Potency reduces Charisma by 1.
+Charisma cannot go lower than -5.

-0.
+0. Target gains wings.
+Flight is possible only if Dexterity is higher than Strength
-1.
+1. Target gains gills.
+They can breathe underwater, but any exertion on air incurs +1 Fatigue
-1.
+1. Target gains claws.
+They deal HP damage with unarmed attacks, and can grapple and attack in the same move. +1 bonus for climbing, -1 penalty for using any tools that require Dexterity, including weapons
-1.
+1. Target can move as a quadruped, with increased speed.
+Both hands must be free.
+Speed has -1 penalty whenever target is moving on two legs
-1.
+1. Target gains DR 3. -1 Dexterity penalty

 ## Big

-Increases the size of a creature, based on Potency.
+Increases the size and Strength of a creature, based on Potency.
+Only the highest bonus of multiple castings counts

-0.
+0. +1 Strength
-1.
+1. +2 Strength
-1.
+1. +3 Strength
-1.
+1. +4 Strength
-1.
+1. +5 Strength

 ## Bonded